lyft/discovery/README.md

 }
 ```
 * env
-  * *(required, string)* environment for the given service, e.g., development or production.
+  * *(required, string)* environment discovery service runs in, e.g., development or production.
 * hosts
-  * *(required, object)* list of hosts each of which is in the following json format:
+  * *(required, object)* list of non expired hosts (hosts that last checked in to discovery service in the last HOST_TTL period).
+  Each host is in the following JSON format:

     ```json
     {